-On a 32-bit Windows system, you can create a tar file to bundle individual UNIX or Linux packages and their dependencies or the entire set of Teradata Tools and Utilities packages for UNIX or Linux.
+On a 32-bit Windows system, you can create a tar file for bundling individual UNIX or Linux packages and their dependencies or the entire set of Teradata Tools and Utilities packages for UNIX or Linux.
 The tar archive can be copied to a network machine and deployed to UNIX or Linux clients through FTP.
 Use this option if, for example, the target UNIX or Linux clients have a CD drive but not a DVD drive.

 You can build the tar file to contain all of the packages for a specified platform, or all the files for a specified package.
 It also includes all of the required dependencies for the selected packages.